-- Establish a connected environment that spans devices, people, places and things.
+- Establish a connected work environment that spans devices, people, places and things.
 It must bring the entire operation and all-access points together so that interactions are dynamic, seamless and collaborative.

 - Develop an ecosystem of partners and technologies that work together fluently.